programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 For this tutorial, you will need to:
 * Navigate to the [*Destination Earth*](https://archive.org/details/4050_Destination_Earth_01_47_33_28) page on IA
-* Download two video files: the "MPEG4" (file extension `.m4v`) and "OGG" (file extension `.ogv`) versions of the film (see image below)
+* Download two video files: the "MPEG4" (file extension `.m4v`) and "OGG" (file extension `.ogv`) versions of the film
-* Save these two video files in the same directory somewhere on your computer.
+* Save these two video files in the same folder somewhere on your computer.
 Save them with the file names `destEarth` followed by its extension

 Take a few minutes to watch the video and get a sense of its structure, message, and visual motifs before moving on with the next commands.